 Writing an effective letter to your Senators and Representative is not a difficult task.
-Here are a few guidelines to ease you along.
+Here are a few guidelines to help you along.

-1. Write on your personal or business letterhead, if possible, and sign your name over your typed signature at the end of your message.

-2. Be sure your exact return address is on the letter, not just the envelope.
-Envelopes sometimes get thrown away before the letter is answered.

-3. Identify your subject clearly.
+- 1. Write on your personal or business letterhead, if possible, and sign your name over your typed signature at the end of your message. - 2.
+Be sure your exact return address is on the letter, not just the envelope.
+Envelopes sometimes get thrown away before the letter is answered. - 3.
+Identify your subject clearly.
 State the name of the legislation you are writing about.
-Give the House or Senate bill number, if you know it.

-4. State your reason for writing.
+Give the House or Senate bill number, if you know it. - 4.
+State your reason for writing.
 Your own personal experience is your best supporting evidence.
-Explain how the issue would affect you, or your family, business or profession or what affect it would have on your state or community.

-5. Avoid stereotyped phrases and sentences that give the appearance of "form" letters.
-They tend to identify your message as part of an organized pressure campaign and produce little or no impact.
-6. Be reasonable.
+Explain how the issue would effect you, or your family, business or profession or what affect it would have on your state or community. - 5.
+Avoid stereotyped phrases and sentences that give the appearance of "form" letters.
+They tend to identify your message as part of an organized pressure campaign and produce less impact.

+- 6. Be reasonable.
+Make requests rather than demands.
 Don't ask for the impossible.
 Don't threaten.
 Don't say, "I'll never vote for you unless you do such and such."
-That will not help your cause; it may even harm it.

-7. Ask your legislator to state his/her position on the issue in their reply.
-As a constituent, you're entitled to know.

-8. Consider the factor of timing.
+That will not help your cause; it may even harm it. - 7.
+Ask your legislator to state his/her position on the issue in their reply.
+As a constituent, you're entitled to know. - 8.
+Consider the factor of timing.
 Try to write your position on a bill while it is in committee.
 Your Senators and Representative can usually be more responsive to your appeal at that time rather than later on when the bill has already been approved by a committee.
 Of course, this is not always the case.
-Sometimes your legislator may reserve judgmentand his/her vote-until the sentiments of his/her constituency has been established.

-9. Thank your legislator if he/ she pleases you with his/her vote on an issue.
+Sometimes your legislator may reserve judgmentand his/her vote-until the sentiments of his/her constituency has been established. - 9.
+Thank your legislator if he/ she pleases you with his/her vote on an issue.
 Everybody appreciates a complimentary letter, and remembers it.
 On the other hand, if his/her vote is contrary to your position, don't hesitate to let him/ her know.
 He/she will remember that, too.